HistoricalChristianFaith/Argument-Analysis/README.md

 We are not one.
 We are not united.
 And yet, truth should unite.

-The sole purpose of this repository is to examine arguments that are contributing to the disunity of Christianity and see how those arguments hold up against the historical Christian faith.
+The sole purpose of this repository is to examine arguments that are contributing to the disunity of Christianity and identify the difficulties in each argument.

-No arguments will be proven right/wrong here - rather, our goal is merely to identify what the difficulties in each argument are.

 In doing so, we hope the Father uses this work (however slightly) to help fulfill Jesus' prayer.